Dear reader of ADxS.org, please excuse the disruption.

 Major depression, especially in recurrent episodes, shows reduced expression of DAT in the striatum.
 This could be a consequence of compensatory downregulation due to low dopamine signaling within the mesolimbic pathways.116

 Dopamine deficiency in the PFC and striatum is a known neurophysiological correlate of ADHD.
-In around 1/3 of all treatment-resistant depressions, a previously unidentified ADHD is detected.
+In about 1/3 of all treatment-resistant depressions, a previously unidentified ADHD is detected.
 Such a dopamine deficiency can be caused by genetic causes or stress-related (epigenetic).
 Various environmental influences alter dopaminergic transmission through epigenetic changes,117 including PAR-4 and DRD-2 expression in the striatum.

 Details of PAR-4 and DRD-2 expression in the striatum